kenanarslanbay/Employee-Compensation-Project/README.md

 ## Dataset
 The dataset maintained by the San Francisco Controller's Office encompasses detailed records of salaries and benefits disbursed to City employees starting from fiscal year 2013.
 It comprises comprehensive information on compensation packages provided to employees across various departments, positions, and pay grades within the city administration.

-Data can be accessed via following link [[Employee Compensation data](https://data.sfgov.org/City-Management-and-Ethics/Employee-Compensation/88g8-5mnd/about_data)]
+Data can be accessed [here](https://data.sfgov.org/City-Management-and-Ethics/Employee-Compensation/88g8-5mnd/about_data)]

 ## Architecture
 ![flow](https://github.com/kenanarslanbay/Employee-Compensation-Project/assets/66200735/45802d75-8757-4eb2-bc88-48a15bb77df7)